-Are you an advanced user trying to understand how ROI is calculated?
-Skip directly to "Why we can't use compound or linear interest formulas to estimate yVaults returns"
+Trying to understand how ROI is calculated?
+Skip directly to "Why we should use ROI instead of APY to estimate yVaults returns"

 Return on investment (ROI) is a ratio between net profit (over a period) and cost of investment (resulting from an investment of some resources at a point in time).
 A high ROI means the investment's gains compare favorably to its cost.
 As a performance measure, ROI is used to evaluate the efficiency of an investment or to compare the efficiencies of several different investments.
 In economic terms, it is one way of relating profits to capital invested.
 Source: Wikipedia